The Association for Animal Welfare Advancement Learning Center

 In order to achieve CAWA Certification, all applicants must meet the eligibility requirements demonstrated through an online application process and pass the written CAWA Exam.
 The applicant should determine his/her own eligibility before applying to the program.

 For complete program details, please download our Applicant Guide (NEW updated 2-18-21).

 Eligibility requirements must be met, without exception in any circumstances.
 To be eligible to take the CAWA exam, applicants must satisfy all of the following requirements by the date of application:

-- A minimum of 5 years of work experience which must have been acquired within 10 years prior to the date of CAWA Program application, as a high-level manager of a not-for-profit or government organization, of which at least 3 years of work experience must have been acquired at an organization that provides sheltering and/or field services.
+1. Possess a minimum of 5 years of work experience which must have been acquired within 10 years prior to the date of CAWA Program application, as a high-level manager of a not-for-profit or government organization.
+At least 3 years of work experience must have been acquired at an organization that provides sheltering and/or field services.

-A “high-level manager” is defined as either a CEO or other paid staff who are within the following degrees of separation from the CEO:
+A “high-level manager” is either a CEO or other paid staff who are within the following degrees of separation from the CEO: